 Electronics Vermont's Electronic Waste law banned the disposal of many electronic devices in landfills as of January 1, 2011.
 The law also provides for the free and convenient collection of computers, TVs, printers, monitors and peripherals (keyboards, mice, etc.) from Vermont households charities, school districts and businesses with up to 10 employees.
 Collections began July 1, 2011.
 The Recycling Center accepts these items for free.
 Other electronic waste must also be recycled, but there is a fee.

-Microwaves, radios,telephones, and VCRs, etc. - 20 cents per pound (Electronics contain a variety of hazardous chemicals and heavy metals and should be disposed of responsibly.)
+Microwaves, radios,telephones, and VCRs, etc. - 20 cents per pound (Electronics contain a variety of hazardous chemicals and heavy metals and should be recycled responsibly.)

 Fluorescent Light Bulbs and Tubes All fluorescent bulbs (full-size and compact) contain mercury and must be recycled.
 Disposal fees: none as of July 1, 2012; recycling is free.
 Residents can bring in any number of compact fluorescents per visit but only 10 tubes per visit.